 As an award-winning technology provider and largest UK source for company data, we are committed to identifying, supporting and promoting female leadership and entrepreneurship.
 We provide uniquely accessible insight and analysis across industries, sectors and geographies; from the analysis of entire investment or customer portfolios to national and local government initiatives.
 Due to our cutting edge technology, what would usually take months of manual research, can be discovered and converted into easily accessible visual data within minutes.

-Our gender technology has been recognised and endorsed by
+Our gender diversity technology has been recognised and endorsed by

 From Jill Pay – business member of the All Party Parliamentary Group on Women and Enterprise and Chairman of the Savvitas Senate: